Salvatore Sincere: Early career (1985–1992)

 Brandi debuted in 1985 after being trained by indy wrestler King Kaluha.
 His first notoriety came in International World Class Championship Wrestling where he won the IWCCW Television Championship as "Chippendale" Tom Brandi a gimmick similar to the one used by The Fantastics and The Fabulous Ones in the 1980s.
 In 1988, he worked in Italy.

 World Championship Wrestling (1992–1993)

-In World Championship Wrestling (WCW), Brandi went by Johnny Gunn.
+Brandi joined World Championship Wrestling (WCW) in October 1992, going by the name Johnny Gunn.
 He achieved some of the most notable moments in his career while teaming with Tom Zenk.
 At Halloween Havoc 1992, Brandi partnered with Shane Douglas and Tom Zenk to defeat Bobby Eaton, Arn Anderson, and Michael Hayes.
+The duo next made an appearance on November 6 at a house show in Dalton, GA, defeating the Vegas Connection (Diamond Dallas Page & Vinnie Vegas).
+At the Clash of the Champions XXI special on November 18, a music vignette was shown with Zenk & Gunn buying clothes.
+On November 25 in Baltimore, Gunn & Zenk faced The Texicans (Tex Slazenger & Shanghai Pierce) and battled the new team to a draw.
+The presaged a feud between the two teams; on the December 5th episode of WCW Saturday Night the Texicans made derogatory remarks about Gunn & Zenk.
+A week later on the program, Zenk & Gunn defeated the Texicans via disqualification.
+The duo sustained their first loss on December 26, 1992 on WCW Saturday Night when they were defeated by Barry Windham & Brian Pillman.

 Extreme Championship Wrestling (1993)

-Brandi later joined Extreme Championship Wrestling and teamed with Tommy Dreamer to capture the ECW Tag Team Championships.
+Brandi later joined Extreme Championship Wrestling and teamed with Tommy Dreamer to capture the ECW Tag Team Championship.
 They captured the titles from Johnny Hotbody and Tony Stetson in only nine seconds.
-Less than a month later, the pair would lose the titles to The Tazmaniac (later Taz) and Kevin Sullivan.
+Less than a month later, the pair would lose the titles to the Tazmaniac and Kevin Sullivan.
 Having suffered an injury, Gunn was replaced with Shane Douglas for a night, who turned on Dreamer to cost them the tag belts.